 Add a cheerful touch to your next crochet project with my adorable Crochet Sun Granny Square Pattern!
 It's sure to bring warmth and brighten any creation you have in mind.

-I love making different and unique granny squares like my moon granny square and heart granny square!
+I love making different and unique granny squares like my bat granny square and heart granny square!

 The sun granny square came to be when I was inspired to make my celestial friend a hexi cardi and wanted to create some unique pockets.
-I knew I wanted to design a crochet sun granny square pocket, so I got to work.
+I knew I wanted to design a crochet sun granny square pocket, and a crochet moon granny square pocket so I got to work.
 It took a few tries, but I think I got it right!

-The crochet sun granny square pattern is easy to make and can be transformed into many different items—bags, blankets, coasters, cardigans, etc.
+The crochet sun granny square pattern is easy to make and can be transformed into many different itemsโbags, blankets, granny square coasters, cardigans, etc.

 So, let's begin!